 Well first of all my writing schedule is pretty fluid so I can’t tell you for certain their release dates just yet but besides the two main series (Otherworld and Walking Shadows) I have a few standalones planned that include a historical fantasy, a science fiction/space opera, and a paranormal romance.
 Other than that only time will tell!

 Will you be distributing ARCs of your books?
 What about signed copies?

-If you are a book reviewer with a blog or channel then please feel free to contact me for a Kindle eARC to review!
+If you are a book reviewer with a blog or channel then please feel free to contact me for an eARC to review!
 I only have so many to give out but definitely contact me if you’re interested.

 What’s the best way to get in contact with you for professional inquiries regarding your books?

 Honestly email is the way to go.
 But feel free to message me on social media because I check those daily as well (although email remains more convenient personally when it comes to professional conversations).

 Did you always want to become an author?